-In this page, you can learn how to Define an SLA
+On this page, you will learn how to define an SLA.

 Go to SLA configuration

 1. Login into your Jira account.

 2. Click on Time to SLA in the header menu to see the TTS menu.

 3. The SLA Definition pop-up screen will appear.

 |Make sure that the toggle button is ACTIVE, otherwise SLA data will not be calculated for the SLA unless it is re-activated.|